Decompression practice: In-water recompression

+Oxygen prebreathing

+Oxygen prebreathing is a procedure used to reduce the risk of decompression sickness before a hypobaric exposure to a pressure where the risk is significant.
+It is used in military aviation before flights to high altitudes, and in spaceflight before extravehicular activity in space suits with a relatively low working internal pressure.

+When space suits with an operating pressure less than about 55 kPa absolute are used from craft that are pressurized to normal atmospheric pressure (such as the Space Shuttle), this requires astronauts to "pre-breathe" pure oxygen for a period before donning their suits and depressurizing in the air lock.
+This procedure purges the body of dissolved nitrogen, so as to avoid decompression sickness due to rapid depressurization from a nitrogen-containing atmosphere.

+In the US space shuttle, cabin pressure was reduced from normal atmospheric to 70kPa, equivalent to an altitude of about 3000m, for 24 hours before EVA, and after donning the suit, a pre-breathing period of 45 minutes on pure oxygen before decompressing to the EMU working pressure of 30kPa.
+In the International Space Station, there is no cabin pressure reduction; instead a 4 hour pre-breathe of oxygen at normal cabin pressure is used to desaturate nitrogen to an acceptable level.
+US studies show that a rapid decompression from 101 kPa to 55 kPa has an acceptable risk, and Russian studies show that direct decompression from 101 kPa to 40 kPa after 30 minutes of oxygen pre-breathing, roughly the time required for pre-EVA suit checks, is acceptable.

 Decompression equipment

 There are several types of equipment used to help divers carry out decompression.
 Some are used to plan and monitor the decompression and some mark the underwater position of the diver and act as a buoyancy control aid and position reference in low visibility or currents.
 Decompression may be shortened (or accelerated) by breathing an oxygen-rich "deco gas" such as a nitrox with 50% or more oxygen.
 The high partial pressure of oxygen in such decompression mixes create the effect of the oxygen window.
 This decompression gas is often carried by scuba divers in side-slung cylinders.
 Cave divers who can only return by a single route, will often leave decompression gas cylinders attached to the guideline at the points where they will be used.
 Surface supplied divers will have the composition of the breathing gas controlled at the gas panel.
 Divers with long decompression obligations may be decompressed inside gas filled chambers in the water or at the surface.